-Haywood County holds something very precious and rare - water that comes directly from our own mountains and nowhere else.
-I'm proud to be a member and now President of the Haywood Waterways Association because it works to protect this treasure.
+Haywood County holds something very precious and rare - water that comes directly from our mountains and nowhere else.
+We are the only county east of the Mississippi River with headwaters that originate within our county lines.
+The activity of our community impacts other regions downstream and as award winning author Wendell Berry once said, “Do unto those downstream as you would have those upstream do unto you.”
+I feel it is our responsibility and duty to safeguard our waterways and why I'm proud to be a member and President of the Haywood Waterways Association because it works to protect this natural resource in our community.